pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 In contrast, let's think of the sentence:
 > Imagine the sound of a silent echo.

 At most, what I can think of is an echo-chamber.
 Almost as if there is a gap in the mental map for words like sound, silent, and echo.
 A musician or an audio engineer might have a different opinion though.
+Discussion on this topic is a topic for another post.
 <br>

 ### Scenario 3: Sentence with Negative Cue